montagao/montagao.github.io/blog/capstone/index.md

 ### Execution

-Once we had the planning done, we had to shop for parts and write more detailed requirements for the course requirements.
+Once we had the planning done, we had to shop for parts and write more detailed requirements for the graded portions.
 I'll save you the boring paperwork and skip to the fun details.

 In the end, the hardware for our sentry consisted of: